TerrifiedBug/homelab/portainer-stacks/homemedia/README.md

 ## 🔑 Setting up NordVPN with NordLynx (WireGuard)

-To use NordVPN with WireGuard (NordLynx) for faster downloads:
+This stack uses NordVPN's WireGuard implementation (NordLynx) for faster speeds.
+To set it up:

 1. **Get your WireGuard private key** from NordVPN: